lukastay/Lukas-Taylor-Repository/README.md

 ### 7) [Titanic Survivor Dataset - Mass Testing Of Machine Learning Estimators](https://www.kaggle.com/code/lukastaylor2/titanic-mass-testing-of-estimators-v2)

 This project leverages data on characteristics of people who survived the Titanic disaster to predict whether passengers with unknown data survived or did not survive.
 It mass-tests 20+ classifiers, and then tunes the hyperparamets of the best model.
-(Bronze Metal On Kaggle)
+(Bronze Medal On Kaggle)

 <p align="center">